 A tree that dies in your backyard, however, it poses several problems for your property and the surrounding area.
 It’s important to determine if your tree is dying or just sick.
 This is where a tree care professional can come in and assess your tree properly.

 Below are a few warning signs to help you understand whether your tree is merely sick or that it’s dead.
 Of course, it’s always helpful to reach out to a certified and licensed tree service expert for further examination to help you make the best assessment!
+Did you know that we also offer tree services in Arvada?
+Visit our services page to learn more about tree removal and tree trimming services in Arvada, CO and other areas we service.

 A common sign that your tree might be dying is when you start to see several dead branches.
 If your tree is not budding new leaves in the Spring or it’s bare in the Summer months, this is a good indication that there is a problem.
 A healthy tree will have leaf coverage on all the branches during specific seasons, like Summer.
 If you have dead branches on only one side of your tree, it’s often a sign that there is serious root damage or something wrong with the trunk that might be unseen by an untrained eye.
 Having an arborist come out to inspect the tree can help give you guidance on what might be happening!